mikegsCoder/SoftUni-JavaScript-Courses/02. JS-Applications/10. My-Exam/README.md

 # Travel Destinations

-:dart:  My exam for the [JS Applications](https://softuni.bg/trainings/3589/js-applications-february-2022) course at SoftUni (February 2022).
+🎯  My exam for the [JS Applications](https://softuni.bg/trainings/3589/js-applications-february-2022) course at SoftUni (February 2022).
 This is a simple Single Page Application where you can add, edit, remove pets or make donations.

 ## 🔗 **Link to the application:**
 &nbsp;&nbsp;&nbsp;&nbsp;**[Pet Care](https://mikegscoder.github.io/exams/petCare/)**

-## :information_source: Application Functionality:
+## ℹ️ Application Functionality:

 - Guest visitors can:
-  - browse home pege;
+  - browse home page;
   - browse all pets;
   - browse details page for each pet;
   - make registration in the application;